 Ph: +61 484 013 062

-My main research interests are the physiological ecology and population dynamics of tropical reef corals, and the general community ecology of coral reefs.
-Additionally, I am interested in assessing how the effects of changing climatic conditions on individual corals translate to overall changes in coral community dynamics.
-My PhD research focuses on the effects of anthropogenic reef degradation on coral recruitment, and how these limit the recovery of coral communities following disturbances.
+My main research interests are the physiological ecology and population dynamics of tropical corals, and the general benthic community ecology of coral reefs.
+Additionally, I am interested in how the effects of climate change on individual corals scale up to community-wide impacts.
+My PhD research focuses on the effects of reef degradation on coral recruitment processes, and how these limit the recovery of corals following disturbances.

 2015-present | Ph.D. in Marine Ecology, University of Queensland, Australia.
 Thesis: Bottlenecks of coral recovery on degraded reefs

 2012-2015 | M.Sc. in Biology, California State University, Northridge, USA.
 Thesis: The effects of ocean acidification on species interactions among scleractinian corals

 2008-2011 | B.Sc.
 (Hons) in Marine Biology, University of Newcastle-upon-Tyne, UK